Joseph Knight (Royal Navy officer)

-Rear-Admiral Sir Joseph Knight (c.1708 – 18 July 1775) was a senior Royal Navy officer who served as Commander-in-Chief, East Indies Station from 1752 to 1754.
+Rear-Admiral Sir Joseph Knight (c.1708 – 8 September 1775) was a Royal Navy officer who served as Commander-in-Chief, East Indies Station from 1752 to 1754.

 Naval career

 Knight joined the Royal Navy in 1727.
 Promoted to captain on 31 July 1746, he was given command of the fourth-rate HMS Augusta and then, later that year, the fourth-rate HMS Ruby, in which he took part in the raid on Lorient in September 1746 and then sailed out to the far east and served as Commander-in-Chief, East Indies Station from 1752 to 1754.
 He went on to command, successively, the fifth-rate HMS Rainbow, the third-rate HMS Fougueux (in which he took part in the capture of Gorée in 1758), the fourth-rate HMS Princess Mary, the third-rate HMS Belleisle (in which he took part in the siege of Havana in 1762), the third-rate HMS Ramillies and the second-rate HMS Ocean.

-His daughter was the author, Ellis Cornelia Knight.
+His daughter was the author Ellis Cornelia Knight.